wberdnik/Overflow-inodes/README.md

-# Overflow-inodes
+## Overflow inodes table solution in unix
-Overflow inodes in the disk solution
+* An inode (index node) is a data structure found in many Unix file systems.